Vanilagy/Binarify/README.md

 # BinaryJS
 BinaryJS is an easy-to-use JavaScript framework for encoding complex data structures into compact, bandwidth-saving binary data and back.
+It is meant to simplify communication for real-time web appliactions where network efficiency is key.

 ## Functionality
 [Read full documentation](./ref/reference.md)